Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/python/README.md

 pip install azure-cognitiveservices-speech
 ```

-The current version of the Cognitive Services Speech SDK is `1.2.0`.

 ## Run the sample

 Before you run the sample code, replace the dummy values `YourSubscriptionKey` and `YourServiceRegion` by your subscription information.